 Use of Class Diary

 Your child will be provided with a class diary which they must bring to school every day.
 Children will be required to record all homework and equipment necessary for each day.
 Important dates will be recorded.
-Please ensure parents sign the diary once a week.

 Please help and encourage them to complete and hand in homework on time.

 During this term, children will be learning how to correctly write using direct speech to convey a character’s personality and actions.
 We will be learning about the importance of punctuation in direct speech (speech marks, commas, exclamation marks, question marks).
 We will be reading ‘There’s a boy in the girls’ bathroom’.
 We will draw inferences about characters' feelings, thoughts and motives from their actions and justifying inferences with evidence.
 We will also explore dilemmas.